ps442277/TestAutomation/README.md

 - Plugins:
   - Maven Surefire
 ## Design Description
-This project has been designed with the help of BDD framework in Cucumber, The Design language is carried out through Java.
+This project has been designed with the help of TestNG framework, The Design language is carried out through Java.
 Here are the list of items that has been used in this project
-  - Framework used - BDD with Cucumber and junit
+  - Framework used - TestNG
   - Build Tool - Maven
-Here the implementation is done for two test scripts with same scenario and different Test data.
+Here the implementation is done for two phase(UI and API) with same Test class and different Test data.
-  - 1st Test data with valid Item number - Same scenario
-  - 2nd Test data with invalid Item number - Same scenario For implementing this feature, i included Scenario Outline, which is used to execute multiple test for same scenario with different input parameter.
+  - For Web UI - Using Java lauguage with proper re-usable methods and reporting
+  - For API - Using Java lauguage in BDD style to automate the API response in http protocol
+  - JSON File - using JSON file as a Datasheet to read and write the inputs and parse into class file
 ## Code level Description
-The Input parameter for this Project is carried out from Data table in Feature file and the Output has been send to Microsoft Excel document
+The Input and Output parameter for this Project is carried out from JSON file.
   - Framework Components:
     - Packages: (src/test/java)
-      - com.assignment.amazon - Main page
+      - automationFramework.Test01 - Main page
+        - searchq() - Main method for Automating Web UI
-        - TestRunner.java - Main class file
+        - build_api() - Main method for Automating API
-      - pageObjects - Used Page Object Model approach for identifying and storing in Object repository
+      - Reusables - Using both Modular and Functional reuse class for iterating the repeating methods and fields
-        - Homepage.java - This file has Object of Search category option and Search input field
+        - ModularReuse.java - This class has Module-wise methods to reuse and automate the fields in Webpage
-        - ResultPage.java - Thie class file has the Objects for most of information about the particular Product choosen
+        - RestReuse.java - Thie class file has the methods which will help to do Mathematical operations
-      - stepDefinitions:
+        - FuncReuse.java - This class file has field level reuse functions (click_event, Page_load) which helps to reuse in ModularReuse class
-        - Test_Script.java - This class file has the actual methods of the given scenarios
+        - JSONParsing.java - This class file has methods to read and write the inputs as JSON parameters using JSONObject and JSONParser class.
       - utils: Utilities used for this project
         - Constants.java - This class file has the configuration values like file path and file names from the system.
-        - ExcelData.java - This class file has an ability to access the Excel file from host machine(both read and write operation).
+        - Testdata.json - This JSON file has the inputs to use for our project, This is the actual Datasheet.
       - resources: (This is not belongs to packages)
         - Chromedriver.exe - This Application helps to interact with the Chrome browser for testing
-        - testdata.xlsx - This Application helps to store the Output of this project after execution.
-   - Feature: (Main cucumber file)
-      - product_search.feature: This file is used to define the actual scenario of which we are going to test, the phrase will be Natural and Non-programmer readable format
 ## Execution Description
-After setting up the Environment, The execution has to be done with the help of Build Tool : Maven.
+After setting up the Environment, The execution can to be done either with the Build Tool-Maven or directly invoking the Test Suite.
-The user has to execute by using the pom.xml file under the Project directory.
+The user has to execute either by using the pom.xml file under the Project directory or by using Testng.xml file under the Project directory
+Right click on Testng.xml file and choose Run as -> Testsuite.
 Right click on pom.xml file and choose Run as -> Maven Test or go to command prompt and navigate to project directory and enter mvn test.
 ## Reporting
-After the successful execution, the report will be generated in Interative and more readable format.
+After the successful execution, the report will be generated in Interative and more readable format as here we using Extend Report which helps generate the Report by giving Screenshot for each step for clear understanding.
-In Cucumber we have default reporting pluings, here i implemented the Report type as "Pretty" along with HTML format.
 ##### TestNG Report
 ![TestNG Default report](https://github.com/ps442277/TestAutomation/blob/master/test-output/Suite/Test.html)
 ![TestNG Extend report](https://github.com/ps442277/TestAutomation/blob/master/src/test/java/Utility/ExtentReportResults.html)